magarittenguyen/ST558_Project3_GroupF/README.md

 <!-- In the repo’s README.md file (which doesn’t need to be created from a .Rmd file, just use the one you initialize into the repo if you want) give a brief description of the purpose of the repo, a list of R packages used, links to the generated analyses, and the code used to create the analyses from a single .Rmd file (i.e. the render() code). -->

-The purpose of this repository is for the collaborative efforts of Group F (members: Magaritte Nguyen and Matthew Sookoo) on the NC State ST558 Project 3, Fall 2022.
+The purpose of this repository is for the collaborative efforts of Group F (Members: Magaritte Nguyen and Matthew Sookoo) on the NC State ST558 Project 3, Fall 2022.
 Here, we will be reading in data pertaining to Mashable article sharing informatoin collected over the past 2 year.
-We will the create a summary report based on 4 different models (MLR model #1, MLR model #2, Random Forest, and Boosting) to be able to see which model has the best prediciton ability for sharing articles for 6 different channels.
+We will then create a summary report based on 4 different models (MLR model #1, MLR model #2, Random Forest, and Boosting) to be able to see which model has the best prediciton ability for sharing articles for 6 different channels.
 These channels cover topics like Lifestlye, Entertaiment, Business, Social Media, Tech, and World.

 Please see the introduction below for more information.